 - Traditional indigenous dinner

-- Guided fly fishing experience and interpretation of fishing and the river
+- Guided fly fishing experience

 - In the morning you will enjoy a chefs hot breakfast